NicoHeredia/Getting-and-cleaning-data/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+The follows steps must be necessary to convert the raw into Tidy Data:

 * Download the dataset from web if it does not already exist in the working directory.
 * Read both the train and test datasets and merge them into x(measurements), y(activity) and subject, respectively.
 * Load the data(x's) feature, activity info and extract columns named 'mean'(-mean) and 'standard'(-std).
 Also, modify column names to descriptive. (-mean to Mean, -std to Std, and remove symbols like -, (, ))